esphome/esphome-docs/components/lvgl.rst

 ``led``
 ********

-The LEDs are rectangle-like (or circle) object whose brightness can be adjusted.
+The LEDs are rectangle-like (or circle) widget whose brightness can be adjusted.
 With lower brightness the colors of the LED become darker.

 .. figure:: /components/images/lvgl_led.png
     :align: center